Birding Tour India: The North – Tigers, Amazing Birds and the Himalayas

 Day 13.
-Pangot and Nainital to Corbett National Park
+Pangot and Nainital to Jim Corbett National Park

-After some final birding in the Nainital/Pangot area, where we will look for anything that we may want to concentrate our final efforts on before heading to the Corbett area after lunch.
-Time permitting, we will likely explore the Kosi River area to look for several beautiful and highly-sought species such as Blue-bearded Bee-eater, Ibisbill, and Wallcreeper.
-We could also find Brown Dipper, Little Forktail, Pallas’s Fish Eagle, Brown Fish Owl, Red Junglefowl, Besra, Himalayan Swiftlet, Nepal House Martin, White-capped Redstart, Plumbeous Water Redstart, and Blue Rock Thrush.
-The grounds of our hotel also offer some good birding, and we will look for Collared Scops Owl and Crimson Sunbird among many others over the next few days.
+After some final birding in the Nainital/Pangot area, where we will look for anything that we may want to concentrate our final efforts on, we will head to the Corbett area after lunch.
+Time permitting we will likely explore the Kosi River area to look for two beautiful and highly sought monotypic species, Ibisbill and Wallcreeper.
+We could also find Brown Dipper, Little Forktail, Pallas’s Fish Eagle, Brown Fish Owl, Red Junglefowl, Besra, Himalayan Swiftlet, Nepal House Martin, White-capped Redstart, Plumbeous Water Redstart, Blue Rock Thrush, and Blue-bearded Bee-eater here.
+The grounds of our hotel also offer good birding, and we will look for Collared Scops Owl and Crimson Sunbird among many others over the next few days.

-We will have two full days to explore the areas within and around Corbett National Park.
+We will have two full days to explore the areas within and around Jim Corbett National Park (potentially even spending one night inside the park itself).
 There are numerous great birds to look for here, and we will also look for some of the park’s most spectacular wildlife, maybe getting further sightings of the regal Bengal Tiger, with the added possibility of Indian Leopard, Asian Elephant, and an assortment of other creatures such as Indian Crested Porcupine and Yellow-throated Marten.

-Some of the birds we will look for over these two days will include Red-headed, and Cinereous Vultures, Jungle and Asian Barred Owlets, Changeable Hawk-Eagle, Tawny Fish Owl, Great Hornbill, Lesser Racket-tailed Drongo, Collared Falconet, White-rumped Spinetail, Grey-headed Fish Eagle, Banded Bay Cuckoo, Stork-billed Kingfisher, Himalayan Flameback, White-crested Laughingthrush, Rosy Pipit, Maroon Oriole, Common Green Magpie, Grey-bellied Tesia, and Crested Bunting.
+Some of the birds we will look for over these two days will include Red-headed Vulture, Cinereous Vulture, Jungle Owlet, Asian Barred Owlet, Changeable Hawk-Eagle, Tawny Fish Owl, Great Hornbill, Lesser Racket-tailed Drongo, Collared Falconet, White-rumped Spinetail, Grey-headed Fish Eagle, Banded Bay Cuckoo, Stork-billed Kingfisher, Himalayan Flameback, White-crested Laughingthrush, Rosy Pipit, Maroon Oriole, Common Green Magpie, Grey-bellied Tesia, and Crested Bunting.

 Day 16.
 Corbett to New Delhi

 After some time birding around our hotel in the morning we will commence our journey back to New Delhi.
-Depending on exact timings we may grab another opportunity to look along the river for Ibisbill, Wallcreeper, and Indian Cormorant and will keep a look-out for any other new and interesting species along the way.
-After our final day birding together we will enjoy another great meal and think about our trip highlights before saying goodbye, as the main tour concludes when we reach our hotel in New Delhi.
+Depending on exact timings we may grab another opportunity to look along the river for Ibisbill, Wallcreeper, and Indian Cormorant and will keep a lookout for any other new and interesting species along the way.
+After our final day birding together we will enjoy another great meal and think about our trip highlights before saying goodbye, as the main tour concludes in New Delhi.